sannae/djangocrm/README.md

 - [ ] Fix the DateTime format (European?) in the order filter in the Customer page
 - [ ] Fix the Update_order view with OrderFormSet instead of Form
 - [ ] Test the Reset Password features with another email
-- [ ] Decouple the database connection parameters into a separate file not tracked by Git, see [this answer](https://stackoverflow.com/questions/42077532/django-security-and-settings)
 ### Features
 - [ ] Replace the status cells with [stats charts](https://testdriven.io/blog/django-charts/) (e.g. orders of the months, customers acquired, etc.).
 - [ ] Keep the CreateCustomer button on the dashboard, or restrict the customer's creation permission to admin?